loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

 weight: 2
 ---

-To prepare your SQL Server database for Debezium, you must first run a query to enable CDC globally and then separately enable CDC for each table you want to capture.
+To prepare your SQL Server database for Debezium, you must first create a dedicated Debezium user, run a query to enable CDC globally and then separately enable CDC for each table you want to capture.
 You need administrator privileges to do this.

 Once you enable CDC, it captures all of the INSERT, UPDATE, and DELETE operations on your chosen tables.
 The Debezium connector can then emit these events to [Kafka topics](https://kafka.apache.org/intro#intro_concepts_and_terms).

+## 1. Create a Debezium user

+1. Create a user with the Transact-SQL below.

+    ```sql
+    USE master
+    GO
+    CREATE LOGIN MyUser WITH PASSWORD = 'My_Password'
+    GO
+    USE MyDB
+    GO
+    CREATE USER MyUser FOR LOGIN MyUser
+    GO
+    ```

+    Replace `MyUser`, `My_Password` and `MyDB` with your chosen values.

+1. Grant required permissions.

+    ```sql
+    USE master
+    GO
+    GRANT VIEW SERVER STATE TO MyUser
+    GO
+    USE MyDB
+    GO
+    EXEC sp_addrolemember N'db_datareader', N'MyUser'
+    GO
+    ```

-## 1. Enable CDC on the database
+## 2. Enable CDC on the database

 There are two system stored procedures to enable CDC (you need administrator privileges to run these).
 Use `sys.sp_cdc_enable_db`